 At the end of each test phase plaque (coverage and thickness) was scored using the modified Logan & Boyce technique described by Hennet et al.20.
 The overall plaque score for each tooth half (gingival and coronal) was calculated by multiplying the coverage and thickness scores.
 Gingival and coronal scores were then added to give the total tooth score.
 The mean of all tooth scores provided the mouth score.
 The following teeth were included in the assessments: Maxillary I3, C, P2, P3, P4 and 1st molar (M1; 109,209), and mandibular C, P2, P3, P4 and M1 (309,409).
 Five examiners determined plaque coverage and thickness scores and all received training by a Recognised European Specialist in Veterinary Dentistry and were calibrated two weeks prior to the start of the trial to ensure consistency between examiners.

 During anaesthesia QLFTM images of undisclosed and disclosed teeth were captured.
 In addition, undisclosed QLFTM images were taken from ten of the dogs consciously at the end of each test phase prior to the dog being placed under general anaesthetic.
-Only images of the maxillary I3, C, P3 and P4 were captured consciously due to difficulties accessing the posterior and mandibular teeth.
+Only images of the maxillary I3, C, P3 and P4 were captured consciously due to difficulties accessing the caudal and mandibular teeth.

 Data were excluded from analysis where the protocol was not correctly followed.
 This included occasions where the dog consumed the chew on fewer than 26 of the 28 days offered, where the dog was inappropriately fed the chew or where the dog was tooth brushed by mistake.
 This resulted in 5.7% of the data being excluded.
 In addition images where all 18 teeth specified by the VOHC were not visible by QLFTM were also excluded to allow direct comparison with the standard modified Logan and Boyce protocol.
 This accounted for a further 8.7% of the data.
 The teeth defined by the VOHC are the maxillary I3, C, P3, P4, M1 and mandibular C, P3, P4, M1 which must be scored for any trials that support VOHC product claims relating to plaque coverage.